Fees & Funding

 |International campus students 3 or 4 year duration||£13,500 per annum|

 |Pre-sessional English (twelve week programme)||£2,400|

-Tuition fees may increase for every new academic year and for new course intakes dependent on government policy and to take into account inflation.
-The University of Law Business School,a faculty of The University of Law is a private institution and as such we differ slightly from other universities.
-UK & EU students starting in September 2018 will benefit from a University Contribution to Fees.
-Furthermore, all students who commence their studies in 2018/2019 will pay the same fee for each year of their course.
-Fees will NOT be subject to an annual increase, remaining the same for future years of study.
-For more information please view our 2018 Fee Schedule and the Instalment Schedule applicable to your course.
+Tuition fees may increase for every new academic year and for new course intakes dependent on government policy and to take into account inflation and other costs.
+The University of Law Business School, a faculty of The University of Law, is a private institution and as such we differ slightly from other universities.
+For more information please view our 2019 Fee Schedule and the Instalment Schedule applicable to your course.

 |YEAR 1||DUE ON OR BEFORE|